umairabubakkar/n8n-nodes-tiktok/README.md

 ## Operations

  The TikTok node supports the following operations:
-- **Video Post**: Upload or delete a video to/from TikTok.
+ - **Video Post**: Upload a video via URL or file.
-- **Photo Post**: Upload a photo from a verified URL to TikTok.
+ - **Photo Post**: Upload one or more photos from verified URLs to TikTok, either as a direct post or for later editing in the TikTok app.
+ - **Post Status**: Check the publishing status of a post using its publish ID.
  - **User Profile**: Retrieve profile information and statistics for the authenticated user.

 ## Credentials